roihezkiyahu/HITL-demo/blog_post.md

 If the agent generates another tool call, the UI interrupts again and displays another approval prompt.
 The loop happens within Streamlit's page renders and reruns.

-Both implementations achieve the same multi-turn loop, just adapted to their execution model:
+Both implementations achieve the same multi-turn loop, just adapted to their execution model.
-- **CLI:** blocks synchronously
-- **Streamlit:** rerenders asynchronously

 ---